telerik/blazor-docs/components/aiprompt/views/templates.md

 ---
 title: Templates
-page_title: AIPrompt Views Templates
+page_title: AIPrompt - Views Templates
-description: View Templates in AIPrompt for Blazor.
-Learn how to customize the appearance of individual views.
+description: Explore the View Templates in the AIPrompt component for Blazor.
+Learn how to use them to customize the appearance of the individual views.
 slug: aiprompt-views-templates
 tags: telerik,blazor,aiprompt,ai,prompt,templates
 published: True